rbiswas4/Isotropy/README.md

 ## What will the Project Entail ?

 ### Basic Questions we will ask
-While this project has been talked about as a possibility (See the Science Book for LSST), the exact requirements for the project have not been ascertained.
+While this project has been talked about as a possibility (See the [Science Book for LSST](https://www.lsst.org/sites/default/files/docs/sciencebook/SB_Whole.pdf) : Section 11.6, for example in the [Supernova Chapter](https://www.lsst.org/sites/default/files/docs/sciencebook/SB_11.pdf)), the exact requirements for the project have not been ascertained.
 Thus, what we would like to do in this project is
 - Examine the possibility of how precisely such a violation of statistical isotropy at low redshifts might be constrained with the current baseline cadence of LSST.
 This is essentially a question of how many SN might be well observed enough to aid in determination of the expansion history in small enough patches of the sky.
 - Are there potential changes (that are not huge) that might increase the efficacy of such a study?